-South of Wickepin is Lake Toolibin, one of the last remaining inland freshwater lakes in the south-west.
+South of Wickepin is Lake Toolibin, one of the last remaining inland freshwater lakes in the south-west of Australia.
 But more than that, it is wonderful exemplar of how the issue of salinity can be tackled.
 The lake is internationally classified as a wetland of international importance.
 It is home to many kinds of plants and animals including waterbirds – an impressive 41 species have been recorded there.

 Toolibin is one of only half a dozen wetlands of its type remaining.
 This type of wetland used to be common throughout the Wheatbelt but most have now become saline.
 Fauna monitoring, revegetation, fencing, weed control and water monitoring are all part of the strategy that assisted in the recovery of Lake Toolibin.